particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 ## Subscribe

 - Subscribe allows the cloud to send a message to many devices
-- Publish data is limited to 622 bytes of UTF-8 characters
+- Publish data is limited to 622 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits)
 - You can have up to four subscriptions per device, but it's a prefix so you can accept many events with one subscription
 - Subscribe only works when the device is online and breathing cyan
 - Each event received typically uses one Particle cloud [data operation](/tutorials/device-cloud/introduction/#pricing-tiers)